ecdedios/panel-regression-tutorial/README.md

 - python
 - power bi
-- pandas
-- matplotlib
-- faker

-To see the project in action, run the notebooks or scripts.
+To see the project in action, run the notebook or script.

 ## Meta